boginw/P5/report/2 Iteration 1/EV3 Analysis.md

 ** For host communication.

 #### Test methodology
-For testing both heap and stack size of the EV3 with LeJOS, the tests will be seperated to minimize noice in the measurments.
+For testing both heap and stack size of the EV3 with LeJOS, the tests will be separated to minimize noise in the measurements.

 For testing the heap a small program was developed, utilizing dynamic allocation for testing the heap size.
 This will be done using java's `arrayList` implementation, and then adding elements to the list until the LeJOS throws an `OutOfMemoryException`.
 To see the actuall memory usage Java's runtime class is utilized.